-Cornwall is a beautiful seaside land that has been the scene of several different myths and legends.
+Cornwall is a beautiful seaside land that has provided the setting for many myths and legends.
 Tintagel Castle, near the village of the same name, figures prominently into Arthurian legend as the former residence of the famous king’s mother, Lady Igraine.
 This area of Britain was also home to the star-crossed lovers Tristan and Iseult as well as their ultimate nemesis King Mark.

 It is not just the legends that have left their impenetrable mark on the landscape, however.
-For many centuries travelers have been flocking to this area that is full of secluded beaches and picturesque ruins.
+For many centuries travelers have been flocking to Cornwall for the secluded beaches and picturesque ruins.
 There is so much to discover, plan to stay several days or longer.
-Cornish holiday home in Looe and Polperro offer the perfect location to easily travel from and enjoy the area and all it has to offer.
+Cornish holiday home in Looe and Polperro offers the perfect location to base yourself and enjoy the area and all it has to offer.

 Things To Do in Looe and Polperro

 Looe to Polperro walk.
 This well-marked coastal trail has excellent views and takes in many local sights.
 Hiking the trail takes about two and a half hours and is moderately difficult.
 Sturdy walking shoes are recommended.
 It is best to start the trail at Looe, where there is free parking available.